-You enter the behavior code through the Code Editor, which lists the operations within an element and enables you to enter the behavior code for each operation individually.
+You enter the behavior code through the Code Editor, which lists the operations within an element or within an Activity or StateMachine diagram and enables you to enter the behavior code for each operation individually.
 See the Editing Source Code Help topic.